-As shown in Fig. 11.3, the major problem with this approach is that distance-based propagations cannot yield the geometrically most intuitive solution, which would be a smooth interpolation of the (transformed) handle region by a high quality smooth surface.
+As shown in Fig. 11.3, the major problem with this approach is that the distance-based propagation of transformations will typically not result in the geometrically most intuitive solution.
+This would require the smooth interpolation of the handle transformation by the displacement function \mathbf{d} , while otherwise minimizing some fairness energies.

 Figure 11.3: A sphere is deformed by lifting a closed handle polygon (left).
 Propagating this translation based on geodesic distance causes a dent in the interior of the handle polygon (center).
-The more intuitive solution of a smooth interpolation (right) cannot be achieved with this approach; it was produced by boundary constraint modeling.
+The more intuitive solution of a smooth interpolation (right) cannot be achieved with this approach; it was produced by variational energy minimization (Section 11.1.3).